ArcanaFramework/frametree/docs/source/api.rst

 Application Programming Interface
 =================================

-The core of Arcana's framework is located under the ``frametree.core`` sub-package, which contains all the domain-independent logic.
+The core of FrameTree's framework is located under the ``frametree.core`` sub-package, which contains all the domain-independent logic.
 Domain-specific extensions for alternative data stores, dimensions and formats should be placed in ``frametree.data.stores``, ``frametree.data.spaces`` and ``frametree.data.types``